Printable version of fact sheet (PDF 160 KB)

 The practice nurse or Aboriginal and Torres Strait Islander health practitioner must also record evidence that the immunisation for a four year old has been provided.

 The Healthy Kids Check may only be claimed by a medical practitioner (including a general practitioner but not including a specialist or consultant physician).

-The Healthy Kids Check may only be provided once to an eligible child, and only if he or she has not already received MBS Item 10986 (Healthy Kids Check provided by a practice nurse or registered Aboriginal health worker).
+The Healthy Kids Check may only be provided once to an eligible child, and only if he or she has not already received MBS Item 10986 (Healthy Kids Check provided by a practice nurse or Aboriginal and Torres Strait Islander health practitioner).
 A Medicare rebate is payable only after both the assessment has been undertaken and four year old immunisation delivered.

 Medical practitioners should not conduct a separate consultation in conjunction with a Healthy Kids Check unless it is a consultation associated with the four year old immunisation or it is clinically necessary (ie. the patient has an acute problem that needs to be managed separately from the assessment).